Juan José Peña Aguirre

 Academic Path

-• HEMU – Haute École de Musique de Lausanne: Benefiting from a rare exception, he joined the Bachelor's program at just 14 years old in the class of Professor Svetlana Makarova.
-He will graduate in June 2026.
+• HEMU – Haute École de Musique de Lausanne: Admitted at just 14 years old, he studies violin in the class of Professor Svetlana Makarova.
+Expected graduation: June 2026.

-• International Menuhin Music Academy (IMMA): Admitted in 2019, he studied under the direction of Oleg Kaskiv and Renaud Capuçon, and received advice from Pinchas Zukerman.
+• International Menuhin Music Academy (IMMA), Rolle: Admitted in 2019, he studied under Oleg Kaskiv and Renaud Capuçon.

-• Early debut: First steps as a soloist at age 8 in Chile (2017), then first European concert at the Victoria Hall in Geneva at age 9.
+• Early debut: First steps as a soloist at age 8 in Chile (2017), followed by his first European concert at the Victoria Hall in Geneva at age 9.

-• Orchestras: Sinfonietta de Lausanne, South Bohemian Philharmonic, Concepción Symphony Orchestra, Shumen Philharmonic Orchestra.
+• Orchestras: Sinfonietta de Lausanne, Camerata du Grand Genève, South Bohemian Philharmonic Orchestra, Shumen Philharmonic Orchestra, and Friuli Venezia Giulia Orchestra.

 Festivals

-A regular guest at the Niederlenzer Musiktage (world premiere of works by Christoph Croisé), he also performs at the Gstaad New Year Music Festival, Tonebase (Germany), Klasisk i Sentrum (Norway), Herbst in der Helferei (Zurich) and Primeurs Musicales (Switzerland).
+A regular guest at the Niederlenzer Musiktage, he has also performed at the Gstaad New Year Music Festival, the Tonebase Festival (Germany), Klassisk i Sentrum (Norway), Herbst in der Helferei (Zurich), and Primeurs Musicales (Switzerland).

 Instrument